kirafanautodec/Kirafan_AutoSub/README.md

 # Kirafan_AutoSub
 ## What does it do
-A tool for replace the Japanese text of Kirara Fantasia's story.
+A tool for replacing the Japanese text of Kirara Fantasia's story video.
 ## How it works
 ### gensub.py
 Detect the TextArea and NameTag and extract